jboss-container-images/rhpam-7-openshift-image/quickstarts/hello-rules-multi-module/README.md

 ## How to use it?

-To deploy the Hello Rules demo you can use the [rhdm713-prod-immutable-kieserver](https://github.com/jboss-container-images/rhpam-7-openshift-image/blob/main/templates/rhdm713-prod-immutable-kieserver.yaml)
+To deploy the Hello Rules demo you need a working IBM BAMOE environment .

+Before proceeding with the IBM BAMOE environment setup, it is better to create a new project on OpenShift where we will create all the resources needed.

 To deploy it on your OpenShift instance, just execute the following commands: